dmbarbour/wikilon/docs/NetworkModel.md

 Access to Self supports modeling of callback capabilities, which are essential for common communication patterns such as query-response.

 A relevant question is: how does the AVM gain access to Self?

-I'll come back to this question later.
+I'll address this question under *AVM Life Cycle*.

 #### Concrete Capability Representation